-The class objectives are: To allow students to carry concealed weapons after successfully completing of this course of instruction.
-To inform students of the responsibility of firearms safety, use of deadly force, maintenance of firearms, proper mental conditioning, marksmanship and judgmental shooting situations, as required by law.
+The class objectives are: To allow students to carry concealed weapons after successfully completing this course of instruction.
+To inform students of the responsibility of firearms safety, use of deadly force, maintenance of firearms, proper mental conditioning, marksmanship, and judgmental shooting situations, as required by law.
 To display knowledge and proficiency of deadly force issues by passing an approved written test with a minimum score of 100 percent at the conclusion of the class.
 This requires a score of at least 70 percent on the initial test.

 Please Call For Class Times and Location

 FAQs[accordions] [accordion title=”Who issues Arizona Concealed Weapon permits?”]
 Concealed Weapon Permits, which cover all legally possessed weapons, are issued by the Department of Public Safety.
 Applications are mailed to them in the envelope provided with the application.

 P.O.
 Box 6488

 Phone (602) 256-6280

 Fax (602) 223-2928

 [/su_spoiler] [/su_accordion] [accordion title=”How long is an Arizona concealed weapons permit valid for?”]
 Arizona Concealed Weapon Permits may be renewed every five years.